Skip to content

 ADR-034: Agent Skills Integration for Work Verification

-Status: Draft (Revised per LLM Council Review) Date: 2025-12-28 Decision Makers: Engineering, Architecture Council Review: Completed - High Tier (3/4 models: GPT-5.2-pro, Gemini-3-Pro, Grok-4.1)
+Status: Draft v2.0 (Revised per Open Standard & LLM Council Review) Date: 2025-12-31 Version: 2.0 Decision Makers: Engineering, Architecture Council Review: Completed - Reasoning Tier (4/4 models: GPT-5.2, Gemini-3-Pro, Grok-4.1, Claude-Opus-4.5) Supersedes: ADR-034 v1.0 (2025-12-28)

 Context

-The Emergence of Agent Skills
+The Agent Skills Open Standard

 ├── SKILL.md # Required: YAML frontmatter + instructions

-├── scripts/ # Optional: Helper scripts
+├── scripts/ # Optional: Executable code

-└── references/ # Optional: Documentation
+├── references/ # Optional: Additional documentation

 ---